koustubhmoharir/linux/_posts/2022-01-07-editing-text-files.md

 ```

-Content copied with `y` from vim is put onto the Windows clipboard.
+Content copied with `y` from vim is put onto the Windows clipboard (Do not exit vim before pasting it elsewhere).
 Content from the Windows clipboard can be pasted into vim with `Ctrl + Shift + v` instead of `p`.

 ## Other useful commands